jlrifer/chaoss-product-comparison/01_stackalytics.md

 #### Contributor
 The **Contributor** filter allows the contribution metrics to be filtered by the name of the contributor as configured in Launchpad.

+The **Contributor** page shows an individual contributor's metrics.
+Example: [Eric Fried](http://stackalytics.com/?metric=commits&company=ibm&user_id=efried)

+From the contributor page, the following metrics are available:
+  * Name - The full name of the contributor
+  * Company - The company affiliation of the contributor
+  * LaunchPad - The LaunchPad account ID of the contributor
+  * Gerrit - The Openstack Gerrit ID of the contributor
+  * Core in - Indicates which OpenStack projects the contributor has core review permissions
+  * Activity Log - Displays the contributor's most recent Activity
+  * Contributions by Module - A pie-graph indicating which Openstack modules have been contributed to
+  * Commits by Module - Indicates the number of commits per Openstack module
+  * Contribution Summary - Captures the following commit metrics:
+    * Commits
+    * LOCs
+    * Do not merge
+    * Patch needs further work
+    * Looks good
+    * Looks good for core
+    * Approve
+    * Abandon
+    * Change Requests
+    * Patch Sets
+    * Draft Blueprints
+    * Completed Blueprints
+    * Filed Bugs
+    * Resolved Bugs
+    * Emails
+    * Translations

 ### Data Visualization Examples